Urticarial vasculitis: Diagnosis

 A rare autoimmune disease characterized by recurrent urticaria (nettle rash), first described in the 1970s.
 There is no defined paradigm for the syndrome aetiology and severity in progression.
 Diagnosis is confirmed with the identification of at least two conditions from: venulitis on skin biopsy, arthritis, ocular inflammation, abdominal pain or positive C1q antibodies to immune complexes.
 It is this last category, anti-C1q antibodies, that all HUV patients test positive for.
 In vitro experiments and mouse models of the disease have not thoroughly determined the link between these antibodies and the disease, even though the link is so pronounced.

 Treatment

 Unfortunately, there are no known specific therapies for HUV.
 Treatments include systemic corticosteroids, dapsone, colchicine, hydroxychloroquine, and various immunosuppressant medications, such as methotrexate, mycophenolate, and azathioprine.
 Newer targeted medications, including omalizumab and belimumab, have also been used.

 Popular culture

 Urticarial vasculitis is featured prominently in the 2010 documentary film Fat, Sick and Nearly Dead.
-The main character and narrator has the disease.
+The main character and narrator have the disease.